 After the 1987 NFL season, the St. Louis Cardinals moved to Arizona and Sun Devil Stadium.
 Prior to the team’s first season at Sun Devil Stadium, more renovations were completed at the stadium.
 Over 1,000 seats were added, along with an athletic complex on the south end of the stadium, a scoreboard and four video boards.
 In 1989, a three-story, 60,000 square-foot building was constructed atop the upper deck on the west side, that contains two 30-suite levels, a modern press box, and eight additional private suites.
 This gave Sun Devil Stadium a seating capacity of over 73,000 with the main grandstand in the shape of a horseshoe.
 Fans who attend games at Sun Devil Stadium receive outstanding views of the surrounding area.
 The Arizona Cardinals moved from Sun Devil Stadium and to University of Phoenix Stadium after the 2005 season.
 In addition to being the home of the Sun Devils and the Cardinals, Sun Devil Stadium is the home of the annual Insight Bowl Game.
 In the past the stadium was home of the Fiesta Bowl and was the site of Super Bowl XXX in 1996.

 In April 2012 Arizona State unveiled plans renovate and change the game day experience at Sun Devil Stadium.
-This $268 million project is being completed in four phases from 2014 to 2017.
-The project reduces the overall seating capacity to 56,232, includes the addition of a terrace pavilion on the north plaza, a double-sided video/scoreboard in the north end zone, a new student section in the south end zone, and upgrades to the seating areas, concessions, restrooms and the sound system.
-This project not only changes the appearance of Sun Devil Stadium, but creates an amazing new atmosphere on gamedays.
+This $268 million project is being completed in four phases from 2014 to 2018.
+The project reduced the overall seating capacity to 53,599 included the addition of a terrace pavilion on the north plaza, a double-sided video/scoreboard in the north end zone, a new student section in the south end zone, and upgrades to the seating areas, concessions, restrooms and the sound system.
+This project not only changed the appearance of Sun Devil Stadium, but created an amazing new atmosphere on gamedays.
 Open concourses allow for easy movement around the facility and panoramic views can be enjoyed of the Valley or fans can catch a breeze while watching the action on the field.